Taylor Swift's economic pull makes orange the new green for big brands

 Numerous corporations, from United Airlines to Olive Garden, began posting orange hued memes on their own social media accounts soon after the new album was announced.
 Shake Shack, FedEx, Buffalo Wild Wings, Cinnabon, Walmart and Netflix did, too.

+More than a dozen NHL teams followed with posts on social media acknowledging Swift's new album, both north and south of the border.

-Even X got in on the action, declaring that it had a new profile pic: a glittery orange X. The post hsa garnered 5.5 million views so far.
+Even X got in on the action, declaring that it had a new profile pic: a glittery orange X. The post has garnered 5.5 million views so far.

 Google is using its search engine to celebrate the October release of Swift's “The Life of a Showgirl.”
 Users search for “Taylor Swift,” are greeted with a stream of orange digital confetti, along with a flaming orange heart and the phrase, “And, baby, that's show business for you.”